JoeAxon/reposit-tech-test/README.md

 The provided data files are included in the `/data` directory.

 Tests are in the `/test` directory and are named to match the requirements that they relate to.
-The `test/index.test.ts` file exercises all of functionality so it might be a good place to start.
+The `test/index.test.ts` file exercises all of the functionality so it might be a good place to start.

 ## Versions